kowalpy/Robot-Framework-FTP-Library/README.md

 - strongly refactored source code
 - enabling/disabling printout of messages returned by ftp server

-Version 1.4 released on 1st of April 2017 - no, it is not April Fools' Day joke :-D
+Version 1.4 released on 17th of May 2017

 What's new in release 1.4:
 - running library remotely
+- IronPython compatibility issue fixed by Jarkko Peltonen

 ## Installation
 - run command: **pip install robotframework-ftplibrary**